Bonnie Arbittier / Rivard Report

 Access to high-speed internet is considered a workforce development and financial literacy issue as more and more services, including banking, are exclusively available online.
 As a result, the FCC voted to classify the internet as a “common carrier” last year, effectively rendering it a public utility – a ruling recently called into question by the new FCC Chairman Ajit Pai.

 “You aren’t going to be able to go to the ISP and say, ‘Solve this.’
-It requires more community-intensive development,” said Barton, who was instrumental in updating the 1977 Community Reinvestment Act (CRA) to include investment in digital inclusion initiatives.
+It requires more community-intensive development,” said Barton, who was instrumental in training banks on the 2016 updates to the 1977 Community Reinvestment Act (CRA) that allow them to invest in broadband infrastructure and digital inclusion initiatives.

 Under the reinvestment act, U.S. banks are required to meet the credit needs of the communities in which they are chartered, including low-income communities.
 As online banking allows clients to come from any part of the country, banks find compliance with the act increasingly difficult and have looked to support digital inclusion efforts as a form of compliance.
 Banks such as BBVA Compass fund strategic engineering studies in San Antonio to deliver broadband to disconnected neighborhoods.